Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-The standard Lax representation for degenerate Painlevé III, as for nondegenerate Painlevé III, has two irregular singularities, one of them at infinity, both corresponding to poles of order 2, but with a nilpotent leading term for the singularity at infinity, giving rise in the Turritin-Levelt normal form to a single Stokes circle of slope $1/2$ \cite{ohyama2006studiesV}.
+The standard Lax representation for degenerate Painlev\'e~III, as for nondegenerate Painlev\'e~III, has two irregular singularities, both corresponding to poles of order 2, but one of them with a~nilpotent leading term giving rise in the Turritin--Levelt normal form to a~single Stokes circle of slope $1/2$ \cite{ohyama2006studiesV}.